wdporter/i-am-that-vuepress/70-god-is-the-end-of-all-desire-and-knowledge/readme.md

 # 70. God Is the End of All Desire and Knowledge

-> … God is the end of all desire and knowledge. … All desires must be given up because by desiring you take the shape of your desires.
+> … God is the end of all desire and knowledge. … All desires must be given up because by desireïng you take the shape of your desires.
 When no desires remain, you revert to your natural state.

 **Maharaj:**&ensp;Where are you coming from?
 What have you come for?